davidezordan/UdacityBuildAnApartment/README.md

-# Udacity VR Foundations Nanodegree
-## Build an Apartment - Davide Zordan
+## Build an Apartment

 # Introduction
-This VR project permits to explore virtually an apartment and to activate the spinning globe using the Cardboard button or headset controller.
+Explore an apartment in Virtual Reality using mobile devices.

 ![Screenshot](screenshot.jpg)